aleferna12/colorir/README.rst

 What is colorir?
 ----------------

-colorir is a package used to create and manipulate palettes and colors.
+colorir is a package used to create and manipulate color palettes.
-What makes colorir different from other similar packages like `colour <https://pypi.org/project/colour/>`_ and `palettable <https://pypi.org/project/palettable/>`_ is that colorir focuses on personalization and interoperability: you can create your own color palettes and use them with any other python package such as matplotlib, tkinter or flask.

 Main features
 -------------